-For 2008, Mercedes added two more choices from its AMG performance division: the ridiculously powerful 518-horspower 6.2-liter V8, and the preposterously powerful 604-horsepower 6.0-liter twin-turbo V12.
+The CL550 4MATIC has a powerful 382-horsepower 5.5-liter V8.
+The CL600 packs an insanely powerful 510-hp twin turbocharged 5.5-liter V12.
+There are also two AMG versions: The ridiculously powerful CL63 AMG with its 518-horspower 6.2-liter V8, and the preposterously powerful CL65 AMG with its 604-horsepower 6.0-liter twin-turbo V12.
 We're running out of adjectives to describe the performance of these engines.

 Like its predecessors, the current CL manages to be sporty without being a true sports car.
 Securing the right exterior proportions meant making the CL significantly shorter than the S-Class, upon which it is based.
 This results in a close-coupled, intimate interior, the kind historically associated with coupes from time immemorial.
 We'd call the rear passenger area cramped, though similar models from BMW and Bentley actually have even less rear legroom.
 The CL is for being seen in.
 If you want practicality in a big Mercedes, buy an S-Class sedan.

-Finally, the CL offers a breathtaking array of safety technology as standard: nine airbags; dynamic stability control; traction control ABS anti-lock brakes; automatic brake drying; seatbelt pre-tensioners, and automatic window closers, to name a few items.
+The CL offers a breathtaking array of safety technology as standard equipment: Nine airbags, dynamic stability control, traction control, anti-lock brakes, automatic brake drying, seatbelt pre-tensioners, and automatic window closers, to name a few items.

 In short, the CL is ultra-luxurious, sexy, technologically advanced and very stylish with excellent all-around driving capabilities.
 With its occasional rear seating for two, it's roomier than a sports car but tighter than a sedan.
 We think the CL will be extremely appealing to a relative few drivers who fall in love with it and can afford the luxury of choosing stylish lines over day-to-day practicality.

 Standard CL equipment is comprehensive.
-The seats, doors and instrument panel are all leather covered; burled walnut wood trim is used liberally.
+The seats, doors and instrument panel are all leather covered, and burled walnut wood trim is used liberally.
 The front seats are 14-way adjustable and heated, and have a three-setting memory capability that also sets the electrically telescoping-and-tilting steering wheel and side mirrors.

-The standard audio system is a Harman/Kardon Logic7 5.1 Digital unit with 11 speakers and a 6-CD in-dash changer (with memory card slot).
+The standard audio system is a harman/kardon Logic7 5.1 Digital unit with 11 speakers and a six-CD in-dash changer (with memory card slot).
 Sirius satellite radio is standard.
 There's a power sunroof overhead and a power rear-window sunblind in the rear parcel shelf.
 Doors have power assist closing mechanisms, and the trunk is electrically powered.

 The Mercedes COMAND system, a centralized computer interface with a dash-mounted flat panel screen, is also standard.
-It enables access to many of the car's accessories including GPS navigation, phone, climate controls and other customizable features (exterior courtesy lights, seat settings and voice command setup).
+It enables access to many of the car's accessories including GPS navigation, phone, climate controls, and other customizable features (exterior courtesy lights, seat settings and voice command setup).
 Bi-Xenon headlights are standard, too, as is Parktronic, a distance sensing parking aid.
-All CLs are equipped with ABC active suspension; it utilizes electro-hydraulic cylinders to control body roll and some damping functions.
+All CLs are equipped with ABC active suspension, which utilizes electro-hydraulic cylinders to control body roll and some damping functions.

-Options: The Premium I package ($1950) for the CL 550 includes heated and ventilated front seats and a keyless entry system.
-Premium II ($5290) includes Premium I equipment and adds multi-adjustable front seats fitted with pneumatic chambers that adjust cushion firmness and lumbar support.
-Also part of the Premium II package are a night vision system with an in-dash screen, and a rear backup camera.
-A heated steering wheel ($460) is also available.
-An AMG body kit ($5630) adds special aerodynamic pieces and larger, 19-inch wheels (18-inch wheels are standard).
-Or choose 19-inch wheels by themselves ($1210), or chromed 18-inch wheels ($1010).
+The optional Premium 2 Package ($3370) for the CL550 4MATIC includes heated and ventilated front seats, a keyless entry system, multi-adjustable front seats fitted with pneumatic chambers that adjust cushion firmness and lumbar support, a night vision system with an in-dash screen, and a rear backup camera.
+A heated steering wheel ($470) is also available.
+A Sport Package ($5690) adds special aerodynamic pieces and larger, 19-inch wheels (18-inch wheels are standard).
+Or choose 19-inch wheels by themselves ($1230).

-The CL63 comes with the contents of Premium I, the heated steering wheel, and the body kit; and makes 20-inch wheels standard.
-Premium II equipment is optional ($2950).
-Optional for both V8 models are Distronic Plus distance monitoring cruise control with Parking Guidance and Blind Spot Assist ($2010); and an iPod integration kit ($425).
-Buyers seeking even more exclusivity can choose among three Designo Edition combinations of exterior color and interior leather and trim (Mystic White, Espresso, or Graphite).
+The CL63 AMG has the heated steering wheel, and the body kit, and includes 20-inch wheels as standard; Premium 2 equipment is optional ($2120).
+Optional for both V8 models are Distronic Plus distance monitoring cruise control with Parking Guidance and Blind Spot Assist ($2880), and an iPod integration kit ($425).
+Buyers seeking even more exclusivity can choose among two designo edition combinations of exterior color and interior leather and trim (Espresso or Graphite).

 Most of the above are standard on the CL600.
 The only options it offers are the iPod kit, the two optional wheel choices, and the designo editions.
-Ditto the CL65, except that it, like the CL63, already comes with 20-inch wheels.
+Ditto the CL65 AMG, except that it, like the CL63 AMG, already comes with 20-inch wheels.